alcionai/corso/website/docs/support/known-issues.md

   Future backups run when the data isn't modified will include the data.

 * OneDrive files ending in `.meta` or `.dirmeta` get omitted from Details and Restore commands.

+* Exchange Calender Event instance exceptions (ie: changes to a single event within a recurring series) are not included in backup and restore.
+Only the central event recurrence is persisted.